DALeske/Election_Analysis/README.md

 5. Determinne the winner of congressional election base on the popular vote

 ## Resources
-- Data Source: elctions_results.csv (Provided by the Colorado Board of Elections)
+- Data Source: elections_results.csv (Provided by the Colorado Board of Elections)
 - Software:
   -Python version 3.9.7
   -Visual Studio Code version 1.63.2